dolthub/docs/packages/doltgres/content/reference/sql/version-control/dolt-sysvars.md

 When `@@dolt_transaction_commit` is enabled, if this system variable is set to a string, it will be used as the message for the automatic Dolt commit.
 Defaults to `NULL`, which means automatic Dolt commits will use their standard commit message ("Transaction commit").

-## `strict_mysql_compatibility`

-When set to `1`, Dolt will disable some extensions to MySQL behavior that are intended to increase compatibility with other database engines in the MySQL family.
-For example, for compatibility with MariaDB, Dolt supports an extension to MySQL's behavior that allows `TEXT` and `BLOB` columns to be used in unique indexes without specifying a prefix length.
-Users who want Dolt to behave exactly like MySQL and not support these extensions can set this system variable to `1`.
-For wider compatibility, this system variable defaults to `0` to enable these extensions by default.

 ## `dolt_allow_commit_conflicts`